yingding/ai-hackathon-022025/docs/07 Copilot Studio with Azure Foundry.md

 If everything works fine, you will see the answer in the Body window.

 Note: if you don't have your own endpoint, use the exact swagger file provided in the template.
 API key will be posted in meeting chat!
+Or ask an Azure colleague for his Endpoint.

 ### 2. Add an action to your agent